salman-biswas/salman-biswas/README.md

 ###

-<p data-importer="text" align="center">My name is Salman and I'm a UI Designer transitioning into Frontend Development, from Bangladesh.</p>
+<p data-importer="text" align="center">My name is Salman and I'm a UIUX Designer transitioning into Frontend Development, from Bangladesh.</p>

 ###